-MUX MINER: NEXT GEN TURNKEY CRYPTOCURRENCY MINING
+Mux Miner: Next Gen Turnkey Cryptocurrency Mining

-Without the usual technical complexities, the Mux series operates on a maximum hash rate of 400 TH/s for a power consumption of 1100W±7% simple and easy to assimilate core technology which includes fine optimization of integrated circuit micro-structure, advanced chip packaging technology system-level power, and cooling technology.
+Without the usual technical complexities, the Mux series operates on a maximum hash rate of 1620 TH/s for a power consumption of 1600W±7% simple and easy to assimilate core technology which includes fine optimization of integrated circuit micro-structure, advanced chip packaging technology system-level power, and cooling technology.

 Its design intends to deliver all the advantages of high-quality cryptocurrency mining whilst ensuring a minimal energy consumption system a challenge most GPUs and other mining options encounter.
-The Mux series; Mux1.0, Mux2.0, and Mux3.0 have been successfully validated by several of the digital currency industry’s earliest players amongst which are the technology’s founders.
+The Mux series; Mux1.0, Mux2.0, Mux3.0 and Mux Rack have been successfully validated by several of the digital currency industry’s earliest players amongst which are the technology’s founders.

 “We intend to reduce the challenges particularly the overhead cost and computational disadvantage most cryptocurrency enthusiasts encounter with the use of traditional CPU’S with the Mux series thereby creating an optimized opportunity to compute hash functions efficiently for both the new and existing blockchain user.
 Our mission is to aid the democratized development of hash rate”.